 Before making a complaint to the Commissioner, you should have previously attempted to contact the other party to resolve the matter.

-If you are having difficulty contacting a wind farm or government agency, please contact the Office and we will assist you:
+If you are having difficulty contacting a project developer/operator or government agency, please contact the Office and we will assist you: